fsagini/zoning-api/docs/README.md

 *   `Content-Type`: `application/json`

-*   `X-Digifarm-Signature`: A HMAC SHA256 signature computed from the payload and a shared secret, providing a way to ensure the request is from Zoning API.
+*   `X-Digifarm-Signature`: A HMAC SHA256 signature computed from the payload and a shared secret, providing a way to ensure the request is from On demand API.

 ## Request Body